takenet/markdocs/README.md

 ## How to use

- - Change `markdocs` section in `Web.Config` with GitHub project documentation sources.
+ - Change the `markdocs` section in `Web.Config` with GitHub project documentation sources.

 >  * *You can generate your access token on [this link](https://github.com/settings/tokens)*
 >  * *An optional default language could be defined on top level element* `<markdocs defaultLanguage="en">`

+The `markdocs` section will be created during the NuGet package installation.

  - Create/Change your `mvc.sitemap` node to host the documentation links